 Exploit Map Vulnerabilities

 Every map has certain vulnerabilities that players can use to reach target objectives faster.
 Don’t settle for the main path.
-If your character has the ability to jump, fly, or otherwise maneuver around a map, take that into account when maneuvering the map.
+If your character can jump, fly, or otherwise maneuver around a map, take that into account when maneuvering the map.

-Keep Track Of Character Usage / Patch Updates
+Keep Track of Character Usage and Patch Updates

-The better you can counter the most-used heroes in Overwatch Competitive play, the more likely you are to defeat the players.
-That’s why sites like MasterOverwatch provides seasonal statistics ordering characters by popularity, win rate, K/D ratio, etc.
+The better you can counter the most-used heroes in Overwatch Competitive Play, the more likely you are to defeat the players.
+That’s why sites like MasterOverwatch provide seasonal statistics ordering characters by popularity, win rate, K/D ratio, etc.

 It’s surprising to note just how much information is out there for competitive players already.
 Excellent players will gladly create large write-ups for free, and post them online for everyone to enjoy.
-If you want to get good at Overwatch Competitive, read character and map guides online.
+If you want to get better at Overwatch Competitive Mode, read character and map guides online.

-The best teams in Overwatch are those that commit two simple actions: group, and go.
-Solitary runs towards objectives will result in death, while team runs towards objectives often result in wins.
+The best teams in Overwatch are those that commit two simple actions: group and go.
+Running towards objectives without teammates usually results in death, while working as a team often results in wins.
 You can only overwhelm objectives as a team.
 The faster everyone on your team can reach a point together, the faster you’ll win.